 Edward Newman started his musical career as a child prodigy in Rockville, Maryland, at the age of 5.
-Over the past 5 decades in the DC region, he has established a standard of excellence that is highly regarded by his peers and the press alike.
+Over the past 5 decades, he has established a standard of excellence that is highly regarded by his peers and the press alike.
 The NYTimes said of his New York recital debut at Alice Tully Hall: "Not many pianists make their debuts with such technically demanding programs or dispose of difficulties with such apparent lack of strain.
 Mr. Newman produced a plush, singing tone, getting deep into the keys, even at brisk tempos."
 The Cleveland Press noted: “. . . he has a marvelously brilliant way of playing."
 A musician of virtuosity and versatility, he combines the qualities of "brilliant technique" (The Washington Star) and "a light touch of dazzling clarity" (The Cleveland Plain Dealer) with "expressive lyricism" (The Washington Post).

 Mr. Newman has given critically acclaimed performances in Europe, Australia and across the United States.
 In addition to solo concerts, he has appeared with orchestras such as the Cleveland Orchestra, the National Symphony, the Baltimore Symphony, the Boston Pops, the Utah Symphony, l'Orchestra du Bordeaux, l'Ensemble Instrumental de France and l'Orchestra Filharmonic de Gran Canaria.
 Over the course of his career, he has performed 29 different concertos with orchestra.

 Mr. Newman won the first prize in the 1979 Robert Casadesus International Piano Competition.
-He was a semifinalist in the Van Cliburn International Piano Competition and has won recognition in many other prestigious international contests.
+He was a semifinalist in the Van Cliburn International Piano Competition in 1981 and has won recognition in many other prestigious international contests.
 These awards include 2nd prize in the Gina Bachauer International Piano Competition, 2nd prize in the University of Maryland International Piano Competition, and semifinalist in the Concurso Internacional de Piano "Paloma O'Shea" and the Sydney (Australia) International piano competitions.